What Photos Attract Girls on Tinder

 Full-body shot: Good posture, fitted clothing, non-mirror angle.
 Shows proportions, style, and grooming.

-Lifestyle #1: A casual candid—walking through the city, grabbing coffee, sitting outdoors.
+Lifestyle #1: A casual candid of you walking through the city, grabbing coffee, or sitting outdoors.

 Lifestyle #2: A hobby or action shot: cooking, hiking, playing an instrument, cycling.
 Real interests, not staged props.